 4. You’re Not Sure Your New Business Will Work

-How Do I File for a DBA?
+How Do I File For a DBA?

 The first step to registering a DBA is to check if any other local businesses have names that are similar to yours.
 Names of all small businesses within your jurisdiction are likely available in an online database.
 A simple Google search for your business name wouldn’t hurt as well.
 Also, your DBA name cannot have a corporate-sounding ending like “Inc.” or “Corp,” since it suggests that your business is a corporation.

 Every state, county, and city has its own DBA requirements for different types of businesses.
 If the requirements you see online aren’t clear, call your county clerk’s office to get a better explanation.
 Expect to fill out a moderate amount of paperwork and pay a fee that can range anywhere from $10 to $100.
 You’ll probably have to go to your county clerk’s office or state government’s office to file your paperwork.
-Owners of corporations or LLCs may have to prove good financial standing in order to gain DBA approval.
+Owners of corporations or LLCs may have to prove good financial standing to gain DBA approval.

-What Happens After I File for a DBA?
+What Happens After I File For a DBA?

 Depending on your home state, you might be finished with the registration process after paying the fee and filing your paperwork in-person.
-Some states require you place an ad in a local newspaper as an official announcement of your new business name.
-You might also have to submit an affidavit to prove that you have in fact placed this ad.
+Some states require you to place an ad in a local newspaper as an official announcement of your new business name.
+You might also have to submit an affidavit to prove that you have placed this ad.